-How to beat competition in today’s economy?
+How to beat the competition in today’s economy?
 Founders and entrepreneurs ask this question all the time.
-However, there is a plenty of other questions to be answered, like how to define the best idea for a startup, how to promote your company, and how to go global.
+However, there is plenty of other questions to be answered, like how to define the best idea for a startup, how to promote your company, and how to go global.
 By answering all of them, it gets easier to define how to keep ahead of the competition.

-Suresh Patel, SeedStars Summit speaker and Managing Partner at Iseo Ventures, European-based early stage technology fund focused on Emerging Europe, tells what it takes to launch a startup and how to run a new business successfully.
+Suresh Patel, SeedStars Summit speaker, and Managing Partner at Iseo Ventures, European-based early-stage technology fund focused on Emerging Europe, tells what it takes to launch a startup and how to run a new business successfully.

 In what ways does the business environment change today?
 How can startups remain competitive in these changing conditions?

 Now, more than ever — in today’s weaker seed investment market, where investors are doing fewer seed deals—startups need to create something people want and make sure their KPI results are sufficiently competitive to take them to the next level.

 On the other hand, startups can utilize the improving environment in Emerging Europe’s startup sector.
 As the regional startup support infrastructure is improving with many new tech hubs and support programs, human capital is improving in quality with more and more international success stories coming out of the region, and people from different geographies are increasingly connected.

 The two things startups must consider to beat the competition in the current market situation are:

 - Intelligence in other markets.
 Constantly check you are unique or keep your business sustainable globally.

 - Growth focus only.
 Revenues exceeding €1.0M EUR in the first 12 months stand out for investment.

 What marketing trends do you see today?